• About / Contact

 -Carmen

-Filed Under: asian, comfort food, food truck, noodles, thai Tagged: asian, BBQ, blog, blogger, chicken, coconut, comfort food, curry, delicious, egg, el salvador, flipino, food blogger, food cart, food festival, food porn, food review, food truck, foodie, mexico, pad thai, rice, tacos, thai, yummy
+Filed Under: thai Tagged: asian, BBQ, blog, blogger, chicken, coconut, comfort food, curry, delicious, egg, el salvador, flipino, food blogger, food cart, food festival, food porn, food review, food truck, foodie, mexico, pad thai, rice, tacos, thai, yummy

 Toulouse Petite Kitchen Lounge (Seattle)

-Hello everyone!
-Didja miss meee?
-Yes?
-No?
-Probably not 🙁 Tbqh, I hit a bit of a blogging and personal slump the past week or so and wasn’t in the mood to blog.
-I was also down in the You Ess of Ayy last weekend, and although I was hoping to have some quiet time to relax in my hotel room and blog, it didn’t quite happen.
+I was also down in the States last weekend, and although I was hoping to have some quiet time to relax in my hotel room and blog, it didn’t quite happen.
 This time around, we decided that we wanted to try different restaurants that Seattle had to offer other than just the restaurant chains we were used to (I’m looking at you, Cheesecake Factory and PF Changs).
 Yes, they are delicious and reputable restaurants, but I wanted to try places that were only offered in Seattle.

 Toulouse 4